Amirabbas-MHR/3dof_flight/README.md

 A nonlinear longitudinal aircraft flight dynamics simulator written in Python.

-This project implements a physics-based three-degree-of-freedom (3DoF) aircraft model with aerodynamic force and moment generation, flight control systems, trimming utilities, disturbance injection, ground interaction, and visualization tools.
+This project implements a physics-based three-degree-of-freedom (3DoF) aircraft model with aerodynamic force and moments, flight control systems, trimming utilities, disturbance injection, ground-gear interaction, and visualization tools.

-The primary goal of this project is educational: to provide a transparent and extensible flight simulation framework that bridges the gap between textbook flight dynamics and practical numerical simulation.
+The primary goal of this project is educational: it helped me understand flight dynamics and control systems and provides a transparent and extensible flight simulation framework that bridges the gap between textbook flight dynamics and practical numerical simulation.

 ---